Support Maine's State Heritage Fish Waters

 This initiative aims to help protect this ecologically, economically, socially, and recreationally important resource by trying to prevent the introduction of invasive fish species through bucket-biology and the illegal use of live fish as bait.

-Approximately 580 of Maine’s self-sustaining brook trout lakes and ponds are protected under the State Heritage Fish law.
+Over 575 of Maine’s self-sustaining brook trout lakes and ponds are protected under the State Heritage Fish law.
 A citizen-driven legislative action, the law prohibits stocking and the use of live fish as bait on so-designated waters.
 The goal of this project is to make anglers aware of the location of these waters, status, threats, and the laws in place to protect them.

-If we can prevent even 10% of the accidental and illegal use of live bait where it poses a threat to wild native brook trout, and save even one water from an invasive fish introduction, the project will be well worth the cost and effort.
+According to several fish and wildlife professionals we spoke with, 20-30% of those found breaking the law do not know they are doing so.
+If we can prevent even 5% of the accidental and illegal use of live bait where it poses a threat to wild native brook trout, and save even one water from an invasive fish introduction, the project will be well worth the cost and effort.

 Maine_Heritage_Waters_points.jpg